Cristianemax/causality_ml_suicide_prevention/README.md

   	Drugs in the family: Enter 1 for Yes and 0 for No. Click "Enter"

-  	Able to make important decisions: Enter a number from 1 to 5, where: 1=I completely agree; 2=Agree; 3=Neutral; 4=Disagree; 5=I completely disagree.
+  	Capacity of making important decisions: Enter a number from 1 to 5, where: 1=I completely agree; 2=Agree; 3=Neutral; 4=Disagree; 5=I completely disagree.
 Click "Enter"

   	Student: Enter a number from 0 to 2, where: 0=No; 1=Yes; 2=Part-time.
 Click "Enter"